Assessment and Treatment of Tourette Syndrome

 If you are self-conscious about your tics or have other emotional issues,we will also use Cognitive Behavioural Therapy (CBT),Mindfulness-Based Cognitive Therapy (MBCT) and Compassion Focused Therapy to help you feel better and more confident.

-Download here a guide to therapy for Tics/Tourette's.
+Download here a detailed guide to therapy for Tics/Tourette's.

 What does a diagnostic assessment for Tourette Syndrome or Tic Disorder look like?